Frequently Asked Questions

 - I have not received a letter in the mail; what should I do?

-- Can I meet with my interviewers or a member of the admissions committee to find out why I wasn’t accepted?
+- Can I meet with a member of the admissions committee to find out why I wasn’t accepted?

 - My MCAT and GPA scores were very competitive; why wasn't I accepted?